 “Save $1,000 on discount foundation repair.”
 You may have heard this at some point, and thought to yourself: Wow, what a great deal.

-And in order to cut costs, you have to cut corners.
+In order for companies to cut costs, they have to cut corners.

 Take it from us: You do NOT want to cut corners when it comes to your house’s foundation.